XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints lifted to Matrices

 \subsection{Constraint \gb{allDifferent\ti matrix}}

 The constraint \gb{allDifferent\ti matrix}, called \gb{alldiffmatrix} in \cite{R_globalsurvey} and in JaCoP, ensures that the values taken by variables on each row and on each column of a matrix are all different.
+A variant, called allDifferentExcept\ti matrix enforces variables (on each row and each column) to take distinct values, except those that are assigned to some specified values (often, the single value 0).
+This is the reason why we introduce an optional element \xml{except}.